 After you complete the steps, the computer will unlock, and Windows will start normally.
 However, you will still need to sign in with your credentials to access your account.

-In the past, I encountered the recovery screen during startup due to an issue with the system’s TPM, but I wasn’t aware that Windows 11 configured encryption automatically during installation.
-However, when I looked for the recovery key, I found out that the operating system never backed up the BitLocker key to my cloud account, so I didn’t have another choice other than resetting the operating system and removing everything.
+In the past, I encountered the recovery screen during startup because of an issue with the system’s TPM, but I wasn’t aware that Windows 11 automatically configures encryption during installation.
+However, when I looked for the recovery key, I found out that the operating system never backed up the BitLocker key to my cloud account, so I didn’t have any other choice but to reset the operating system and remove everything.

-On the good side of things, this happened on a secondary computer I use for testing, so I didn’t have any important files that needed to be recovered.
+On the bright side, this happened on a secondary computer I use for testing, so I didn’t have any important files to recover.